task #9268

 These big objects may be result sets from database queries, but other cases are also possible.

-Updated by Andreas Kohlbecker almost 3 years ago
+Updated by Andreas Kohlbecker over 3 years ago

 this finding can be especially relevant for imports and exports, therefore we should examine I/O functionalities which have been reported to cause problems in the near past.
 Isn't it that Walter had Problems a couple of weeks ago?